 Awards and Recognition

-Awarded annually to an outstanding top broadcast journalism student and top multimedia journalism student at commencement.
+Awarded annually to an outstanding top broadcast journalism student and top multiplatform journalism student at commencement.

 Julie Galvan Outstanding Campus Member Award

-The Society of Professional Journalists chapter selects one graduate in journalism who is outstanding in his or her class on the basis of character, service to the community, scholarship, proficiency in practical journalism and significant contributions to their SPJ chapter.
+The Society of Professional Journalists chapter selects one graduate in journalism who is outstanding in their class on the basis of character, service to the community, scholarship, proficiency in practical journalism and significant contributions to their SPJ chapter.

 Kappa Tau Alpha Top Scholar Award